How to Build an SEO-Optimized Website For Your Business

 To get your local business found online, it is critical that an SEO-optimized website anchors your digital presence.

-However, most small business owners have no idea what constitutes an SEO-optimized website in the first place!
+However, most small business owners have no idea what constitutes an SEO-optimized website in the first place.!

 Search Engine Friendly vs. Search Engine Optimized